COVID outbreak at Man City; 4 Serie A games scrapped - WHIZ News

 “For example, Verona is going to play at Spezia with 11 positives, while other teams have been stopped with lower numbers of positives,” Marotta added.

-Inter’s players warmed up for the game then retreated to the changing room and showered before the referee called off the match after 45 minutes of waiting for Bologna to show up — or not show up.
+Inter’s players warmed up for the game then retreated to the changing room and showered before the referee called off the match after 45 minutes of waiting for Bologna to show up.

 The quarantine orders came from authorities in Bologna, Turin, Udine and Salerno.